osmcnelly/vsphere-tools/README.md

 ### Steps for installing PowerCLI:
 - Online install:
-    1. Doownlooad a version of PowerCLI compatible with your versioon of ESXi from [the PowerCLI homepage](https://developer.vmware.com/web/tool/vmware-powercli)
+    1. Download a version of PowerCLI compatible with your versioon of ESXi from [the PowerCLI homepage](https://developer.vmware.com/web/tool/vmware-powercli)
     2. To install all PowerCLI modules, run the command:
             ```
             Install-Module VMware.PowerCLI -Scope CurrentUser